HowardJC/DataSignInTemplate/README.md

-Basic website example done for alternative sign in during officier meeting of club
+Basic website example done for alternative sign in during officier meeting of club done in react and flask